learningequality/ricecooker/docs/developer/sushops.md

 --------------
 Chefs scripts can be scheduled to run automatically on a periodic basis, e.g., once a month.
 In between runs, chef scripts stay dormant (daemonized).
-Scheduled chefs run by default with the `--stage` argument in order not to accidentally overwrite the currently active content tree on Studio with a broken one.
+By default, scheduled chefs runs create staged tree in order not to accidentally overwrite the currently active content tree on Studio with a broken one.
-If the channel content is relatively unchanged and raises no flags for review, the staged tree will be ACTIVATED, and the channel PUBLISHed automatically as well.
+If the channel content is relatively unchanged and raises no flags for review, the staged tree can be DEPLOYed and then PUBLISHed.

 Chef inventory